↑

 Tip: if you don’t have sambal oelek, also known as chili paste, you can substitute sriracha.

-Minced garlic and ginger cooking in a black skillet over a white background
+Minced garlic and ginger cooking in a black skillet over a marble background.

 Add the olive oil to a large skillet over medium heat.
 Mix in the minced garlic and ginger and cook for 1 minute, stirring frequently.

-Seasoned browned ground pork crumbles in a black skillet over a white background
+Cooked ground pork in a black skillet over a marble background.

 Present!